kpaede/Verovio-Music-Renderer/README.md

 I have just rudimentary programming skills and use mostly ChatGPT.

 ## FAQ

+Q: Is it working with the mobile versions of Obsidian?
+A: Yes, but the button's dont work (yet).

 Q: The "folder" icon doesn't open anything.
 A: You need to define a default openinng application for that filetype.